 PS: There’s no order in which we ranked the bots.
 We picked the bots based on performance, features, and price.

-Cybersole is one of the most in-demand bot in the game at the moment.
+Cybersole is one of the most in-demand bots in the game at the moment.
 Part of this goes to the success rate it has.
-But a major reason could be the fact that flipping a key of Cybersole, that is Out-of-Stock, could make you as much as selling 3 or 4 pairs of new clean Yeezys.
-And we have the kids in the game yo thank for making this a thing; reselling bots.
-So just in case, you wanted to buy Cybersole before the next drop, get ready to spend a LOT of Cash.
+But a major reason could be the fact that flipping a key of Cybersole, that is Out-of-Stock, could make you as much as selling 3 or 4 pairs of new .
+And we have the kids in the game to thank for making this a thing; reselling bots.
+So in case, you wanted to buy Cybersole before the next drop, you’ll need to pay a good sum.

-Now, if you’re short on cash but gotta cop those new Yeezys or Jordans, there’s always a way.
+Now, even if you’re short on cash, you can still cop Jordans and Yeezys, using Cybersole.
 After all, the sneaker community is one of the most helpful you’ll ever join.
-You can rent a sneaker bot for up to 6 weeks.
-The same applies to Cybersole.
+You can rent a sneaker bot for a period as short as one day, or as long as a month.
+And this also applies to Cybersole.
 So if you wanna just give it a try, make sure you pick the right time and rent any of the best sneaker bots to see what you’re getting yourself into.

-Honestly, Cyber’s earned this value.
-Having a fairly consistent performance throughout 2019.
-Copping Yeezys, Jordans, and Off-whites from Shopify sites.
-However, the main hit in 2019 was Yeezysupply moving to Demandware. which meant the main Yeezy retailer was no longer a Shopify site and bots that didn’t support Adidas, like Cybersole, no longer copped on Yeezysupply.
+Honestly, Cyber’s earned this value, having a consistent and strong performance throughout 2020.
+Copping Yeezys, Jordans, Off-whites, and streetwear items from Shopify, Footsites, and Supreme.
 Also, we gotta admit that the mobile companion app that remotely controls the bot, is a major plus for Cyber.

 The OG Sneaker bot.
 The first name that gets to your mind when you think about copping, collecting, and reselling sneakers.
 AIO Bot is easily one of the best sneaker bots in the game.
-Not only in 2019 but ever since it launched back in 2014.
-Supporting Shopify, Adidas, Yeezysupply, Mesh sites, and killing it on every release on Footsites.
-AIO Bot is also one of the easiest to run if you’re just getting started.
+Not only in 2020 but ever since it launched back in 2014.
+Supporting Shopify, Adidas, Yeezysupply, and killing it on Footsites.
+AIO Bot is also one of the easiest bots to run if you’re just getting started.
 And the price of $325 is far from being a deal-breaker.
-Add to that the availability factor, and you got yourself one of the best sneaker bots in the game.
+Add to that the availability factor, and you got yourself one of the best sneaker bots ever.

-Another major advantage for AIO Bot is the price.
-AIO Bot would cost you $325 with $69Â subscription fees per 6 Months.
-And at this price point, AIO Bot is one of the most affordable among the best bots in the industry.
+Aside from great performance, the price is another major advantage of AIO Bot.
+AIO Bot would cost you $325 with $69Â renewal fees every 6 Months.
+And at this price point, AIO Bot is one of the most affordable bots among the best sneaker bots in the industry.

 **PS: In light of the outbreak of COVID-19 all AIO Bot keys, both valid and expired, have been renewed, for FREE!
 So, if you’re an OG AIO user and fell short on some updates, run your bot, update it, and you’re good to cop AGAIN!

 Also one of the top bots in the game.
 Balko supports Shopify, Adidas, and Supreme.
 With a decent success rate, and another OOS bot.
 So you can forget about kicking off the game whenever you feel like it.
-You gotta wait for a restock.
-But when you do get a key, you’re likely to cop often.
-But renting Balko bot isn’t that hard.
+You gotta wait for a restock or buy it for the resale price of $1500 to $2000.
+However, there is a cheaper and less time-consuming option which is renting.
+Renting Balko bot isn’t that hard.
 You just gotta check Twitter and Discord and you’ll find plenty of keys to any major sneaker bot that you can rent for a short period of time.

 However, one point that’s getting to the copping chances of sneakerheads would be not supporting footsites.
 As you may know, most air Jordan sneakers drop on Footsites.
 And having a bot that doesn’t cop off these sites means a major decrease in your ability to get some of the most coveted pairs of sneakers in this game.
 Along with all the cash you could’ve made flipping them.

 As for the usage, Kodai’s interface is smooth and relatively easy to use.
-So if you’re still new to the game you shouldn’t have a hard time getting started with Kodai.
+So if you’re still new to the game, and can actually afford it, you shouldn’t have a hard time running Kodai.

 The more time passes the more sneaker releases we get.
 And the more changes we see in sneaker bots rankings and performance.
 One bot that dominated every release last month could go completely MIA this month, and the other way around.